xonism/unfinished-rest-api/README.md

 `npm run devStart`

-Won't be finished because I came up with a more complex REST API idea which I'm currently working on.
+Won't be finished because I'm working on building a Java REST API with MySQL & Hibernate.